Top Questions to Ask an Interviewer in a QA Testing Interview?

 Conclusion

-Remember to ask these questions at a relevant time and direct them to the appropriate interviewer.
-For Example, questions belonging to category 1 are most apt for a Project Manager or a technical interviewer.
-If you had questions about benefits or leave policy or any other organizational policies, it might be best to approach the HR.
+Remember to ask these questions at the relevant time and direct them to the appropriate interviewer.
+For example, questions belonging to category 1 are most apt for a Project Manager or a technical interviewer.
+If you have questions about benefits, leave policies, or any other organizational policies, it might be best to approach HR.

 I hope this article has given some pointers as to what you might want to find out about your future employer.
 My personal experience tells me that career advancement is better when there is a long-term commitment between a company and an employee.

-Job hopping might be great to gather some skills from all around the place and to diversify our experiences, but the chances of moving up the career ladder and the chances of taking on more responsible positions happen when you are in for the long haul.
+Job hopping might be great for gathering skills from all around the place and to diversify our experiences, but the chances of moving up the career ladder and the chances of taking on more responsible positions happen when you are in for the long haul.

-So, as much as it is important to make it through an interview, it is also important to make an educated choice as to accept the job or not.
+So, as much as it is important to make it through an interview, it is also important to make an educated choice as to whether or not to accept the job.
 Choose wisely and have fun at your dream job! 🙂

 We always value your input and want to hear about your experiences.
 What criteria do you use to determine whether or not to choose a company?
 Which questions did you pose to the interviewer?
 Please leave your comments and questions below.